thomast1906/DevOps-Journey-Using-Azure-DevOps/labs/6-Monitoring-and-Alerting/3-Log-Analytics-Container-Insights.md

 - Node count: A node count and status from Kubernetes.
 Statuses of the cluster nodes represented are Total, Ready, and Not Ready.
 They can be filtered individually or combined in the selector above the chart.
 - Active pod count: A pod count and status from Kubernetes.
 Statuses of the pods represented are Total, Pending, Running, Unknown, Succeeded, or Failed.
 They can be filtered individually or combined in the selector above the chart.

-This is only an insight into what Container Insights is capable off, review the [Azure Documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-analyze) to see further how it can assist you :)
+This is a brief overview of what Container Insights offers.
+For more detailed information, check out the [Azure Documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-analyze)